-The CoquitlamConnect mobile application was developed as a way for citizens to further engage and interact with the city of Coquitlam.
+The CoquitlamConnect citizen engagement app was developed as a way for citizens to further engage and interact with the city of Coquitlam.

 Located in the lower mainland of British Columbia, the city of Coquitlam executed on its plan to ensure the most effective technology is being used that also meets the city’s needs now and into the future.

-The CoquitlamConnect mobile application was developed to allow residents and visitors alike to easily navigate the city.
+The CoquitlamConnect citizen engagement app was developed to allow residents and visitors alike to easily navigate the city.
 It allows users to not only determine the closest park to them with a swing set but also to locate Coquitlam’s sights via the augmented reality feature.

 CoquitlamConnect was developed as part of the City of Coquitlam’s new Technology Roadmap, an initiative set to pave the way to a digital city.
 Coquitlam’s Information and Communications Technology division started working on their plan in 2016 with a view to making sure the most effective technology is being used, and meeting the city’s needs now and into the future.
 Part of this roadmap was the addition of a set of free mobile applications for Android and iOS.